The gradient's limit of a definable family of functions admits a variational stratification: Abstract

 \section{Abstract}

 It is well-known that the convergence of a family of smooth functions does not imply the convergence of its gradients.
-In this work, we show that if the family is definable in an o-minimal structure (for instance semialgebraic, subanalytic, or any composition of the previous with exp, log), then the gradient's limit \edi{admits a variational stratification and, under mild assumptions, is} a conservative set-valued field in the sense introduced by Bolte and Pauwels.
-Immediate implications of this result on convergence guarantees of smoothing methods are discussed. \edi{The result is established in a general form}, where the functions in the original family might be \edi{non Lipschitz} continuous, be vector-valued and the gradients are replaced by their Clarke Jacobians or an arbitrary \edi{mapping satisfying a definable variational stratification}. \edi{In passing, we investigate various stability properties of definable variational stratifications which might be of independent interest.}
+In this work, we show that if the family is definable in an o-minimal structure (for instance semialgebraic, subanalytic, or any composition of the previous with exp, log), then the gradient's limit admits a variational stratification and, under a uniform Lipschitz continuity assumption, is a conservative set-valued field in the sense introduced by Bolte and Pauwels.
+Immediate implications of this result on convergence guarantees of smoothing methods are discussed.
+The result is established in a general form, where the functions in the original family might be non Lipschitz continuous, be vector-valued and the gradients are replaced by their Clarke Jacobians or an arbitrary mapping satisfying a definable variational stratification.
+In passing, we investigate stability properties of definable variational stratifications and smoothing methods that produce definable functions which might be of independent interest.

-\keywords{ conservative mappings, Clarke subgradient, \edi{stratifications}, semialgebraic, nonsmooth optimization, smoothing methods}
+\keywords{ conservative mappings, Clarke subgradient, stratifications, semialgebraic, nonsmooth optimization, smoothing methods}